 God can be present in several ways.
 Not only is God present in the natural order, but He is also present in special ways in communion (the Lord’s Supper), through our conscience, in convicting, saving, and sanctifying grace, in special manifestations during public worship, in heaven (His Royal Presence), and in bodily form (the Incarnation).

-It doesn’t take long to see how this attribute affects us.
-With God’s presence comes His protection.
-With God’s presence comes His power.
+With God’s presence comes His protection and power.
 When we know that God is near, we expect Him to work in our life.
-Realizing that there are various ways in which God is present motivates us to seek to experience God in greater ways than we have experienced him before.
-Just remember that the One who is present is a Person, not simply a force or energy.
+Realizing that there are various ways in which God is present motivates us to seek to experience God in greater ways than we have experienced Him before.
+The One who is present is a Person, not simply a force or energy.
 We are to experience the presence of God with the recognition that He is calling us to a deeper relationship with Him.

 God is in control of His universe.
 Nothing happens without His knowledge and permission.
 God will accomplish His ultimate purposes for His creation.

-For God to be sovereign does not mean that every action in the universe has been predetermined.
-God has given His creatures limited freedom so that they can determine their own character and destiny, and freely influence the world around them.
-God is so sovereign that He is not afraid to give His creatures freedom.
-He is still able to control His universe and accomplish His ultimate purpose for creation (Genesis 18:22-33).
-For God to be sovereign means that we can trust God with our life.
-He has things in control even when things seem out-of-control.
+Because God is sovereign, we can trust God with our life.
+He has things in control even when it does not seem so.
 Sovereignty does not mean that we live fatalistically, as if God has predetermined every outcome.
-We live with the understanding that we have limited freedom within the boundaries that God in His sovereignty has set up.
+We live with the understanding that we have limited freedom within the boundaries that God sovereignly has set up.

 We have personality because God has personality.
 We can relate freely to other persons because God does.
 We, as creatures made in the image of God, were created to have personal relationships with others, especially with the members of the Trinity, who have always lived in relationship with each other.